mikesitch/Daley-Thompson-2020/README.md

 # Play

-To play the game load daley2020.tzx into your favourite emulator.
+To play the game load daley2020.tzx or daley2020.tap into your favourite emulator.

 For Windows 10 I can recommend a good one [here](https://www.microsoft.com/store/apps/9NBLGGH2NZXB) :smirk: